-Situated 100 km southwest of Ankara, the ancient site of Gordion is one of the most important archaeological sites in the Near East.
+Situated 100 km southwest of Ankara, in central Turkey, the ancient site of Gordion is one of the most important archaeological sites in the Near East.
 With a history beginning in the Early Bronze Age (2500 BC), Gordion once served as the cultural and political capital of the Phrygian people (1200-700 BC).
 As such, the site is vital in helping archaeologists understand the lifeways of this ancient people.
-Associated with historical figures such as King Midas and Alexander the Great, Gordion was a highly influential urban center for the surrounding area.
+Associated with historical figures including King Midas and Alexander the Great, Gordion was a highly influential urban center for the surrounding area.

 With excavations beginning in 1950, the University of Pennsylvania with various institutions has conducted over 30 annual excavation campaigns.
 Recent research has focused on refining the stratigraphy of the site and exploring areas which have not received significant investigation; the western side of the Citadel Mound and Lower and Outer Towns have revealed additional information about the occupants of the site.
 Analyses have included regional site survey, geomorphological studies, and paleoethnobotanical research.
 Collectively, these efforts have contributed to the understanding of the ancient physical and floral environment.

 The paleoethnobotanical assemblage of Gordion is now the best published Near Eastern dataset from the Late Bronze Age through the Medieval period, with two books and more than a dozen articles exploring this important case study of ancient agriculture during multiple successive imperial periods.
 A new research initiative, funded by the National Science Foundation, uses isotopic analyses of plant, animal, and environmental samples to reconstruct mobility, location, and intensification of agriculture between the Late Bronze Age and Phrygian imperial periods.